 - Wives always get alimony – Since women have been historically received spousal support more often than their male counterparts since tradition says they must sacrifice their careers in order to stay home and take care of the children.
 But since more women part of the workforce, there has been an increase of stay-at-home fathers.
 So if a wife is the breadwinner of the family, the husband will most likely receive alimony.

 - Adultery means losing everything – Although cheating is a common cause for a divorce, being unfaithful doesn’t necessarily mean you lose your assets, home, or even your children.
-The only way adultery can be taken into consideration in a divorce is if marital funds or assets were used to support the extramarital affair.
+According to Oklahoma divorce law, the only way adultery can be taken into consideration in a divorce is if marital funds or assets were used to support the extramarital affair.

 - If the other parent fails to pay child support, denying visitation is a viable option – When it comes to enforcing a parent’s obligation to pay child support, you cannot deny or threaten to deny visitation in retaliation.
 Child custody and child support matters are completely separate matters and do not intertwine whatsoever.
 Denial of visitation can result in contempt of court, which can lead to jail time.